zynayumi/libzynayumi/README.md

   modulation waveform relative the square waveform.
 Ranges from -24 to +24.

+- **RingMod fixed frequency:** fixed frequency of the ring modulation.
+  Ranges from 1Hz to 5000Hz.

+- **RingMode fixed vs relative:** How much of the ring modulation frequency is fixed versus tone pitch.
+Ranges from 0.0 (completely fixed) to 1.0 (completely determined by tone pitch).

 - **LFO freq:** frequency of the low frequency oscillation to create a vibrato effect.
 Ranges from 0.0 to 20.0.